sanchitdeora/ids-fall-2019-project-group10/README.md

 * **Ensemble Method**: This directory contains the code and necessary files for an ensemble method that makes use of various models developed as part of the project.
 The contents of this directory are:

   * `IDS-Project-Ensemble-Method.ipynb`: Code that loads the various models and combines them into an ensemble method.

+  * `Ensemble_Method_1`: Code that loads Random Forest and XGBoost models and combines them into an ensemble method

   * **NN-models**: Directory containing the necessary files for loading the previously trained neural network models.